andyguenin/nemoulous_poc/StrategyManager/README.md

 `sh setup.sh`

-This command will set up a docker network named nemoulous and add zookeeper and kafka to it so that we can create a container that will be able to connect to it
+This command will set up a docker network named nemoulous and add containers running the following to it:
+1. zookeeper
+2. kafka
+3. postgresql

+It will then create a container to compile the scala code here, and then emit the compiled artifact to be run in a different, clean container.